ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 npm install -g yarn
 ```

-Please also use the [official tutorial](https://github.com/ava-labs/hello-world-official-precompile-tutorial/pull/1) to double check your work as well.
+Please also use the [official github tutorial](https://github.com/ava-labs/hello-world-official-precompile-tutorial/pull/1) to double check your work as well.

 ### Step 0: Generating the Precompile